jon-bown/simpsons/about.md

 ## Acknowledgements

-&gt; If you use this dataset in your research, please credit IMDB, Rotten Tomatoes, Wikipedia.
+&gt; If you use this dataset in your research, please credit IMDB, TMDB, Wikipedia.